 Powerful Hurricane Fiona roars by Bermuda as it approaches Canada

-SAN SALVADOR, Puerto Rico — Fiona, a Category 4 hurricane, pounded Bermuda with heavy rains and winds early Friday as it swept by the island on a route forecast to have it approaching northeastern Canada late in the day as a still-powerful storm.
+CAGUAS, Puerto Rico — Fiona, a Category 3 hurricane, pounded Bermuda with heavy rains and winds early Friday as it swept by the island on a route forecast to have it approaching northeastern Canada late in the day as a still-powerful storm.

 Authorities in Bermuda opened shelters and closed schools and offices ahead of Fiona.
 Premier David Burt sent a tweet urging residents to "take care of yourself and your family.
 Let's all remember to check on as well as look out for your seniors, family and neighbors."